WatIsDeze/SchizoMania-FTE/doc/SchizoMania/DEVNOTES.md

 - How to do a proper zombie walk animaton, use offsets so it "moves backwards", to counter the slide effect.
 - Shadows need to be disabled since the brush used to cast extra light for streetlamps, is somehow tagged along with it.
   We gotta fix that..
+- Proning, instead of only crouching.
+Can we do this?
+Pretty sure we can but, how much work is it?
 - Body part specific damage, head, arms, legs etc.
   - Adjust damage values, also in Traceattack.c for when a specific bodypart has been hit.
     - It multiplies the damage usually by 0.4* etc, which means if a 9mm does like 9 damage...
 It takes a good 40 hits to kill lol